Dynatrace/AWSMonitoringTutorials/README.md

 2. You need a Dynatrace SaaS Account.
 Get your [Free Trial here!](http://bit.ly/dtsaastrial)

 ## Preparation
+**Amazon**
+1. To remote into EC2 Instances we will need a Key Pair.
+Create one in preparation or once you walk through the lab
+2. To learn more about Key Pairs and how to connect to EC2 Instances read [Connect to your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)

+**Dynatrace Tenant Data**
 1. In your Dynatrace SaaS Portal navigate to Deploy Dynatrace -> Start Installation -> Linux
 2. Copy the OneAgent Download and Installation command line (circled in red) as we will need it throughout the labs
 3. Also make a note of your TenantID and Token (two green marks) as we will also need it later